computablelabs/compspec/TopLevelSpec.md

 function exit(bytes32 listingHash) external
 ```

-#### Market Reserve
+#### Reserve
-**(version 0.2):** The `Market` holds with it an associated "reserve."
-Think of
+The `Market` holds with it an associated "reserve."
+Think of the
-the reserve as holding earnings from the data in the `Market` that belong to
+reserve as holding earnings from the data in the `Market` that belong
-all the `MarketToken` holders associated with the market.
-These earnings can
+to all the `MarketToken` holders associated with the market.
+These
-come from either query payments or from investor purchases of `MarketToken`.
+earnings can come from either query payments or from investor
-Investor class `MarketToken` holders are allowed to withdraw earnings from the
+purchases of `MarketToken`.
+Investor class `MarketToken` holders are
-reserve by burning their `MarketToken` holdings.
+allowed to withdraw earnings from the reserve by burning their
+`MarketToken` holdings.

 At present, the reserve is denominated in [`NetworkToken`](#network-token).